 Mary-Barrett: Portland Latin lesson instructor

-...in both private and public schools: elementary, middle, high school, and Community college.
+...15 years in both private and public schools: elementary, middle, high school, and Community college.
 I have lived extensively in Europe and Asia and have had the opportunity to visit many countries throughout the world.
 I had many wonderful experiences tutoring English as a second language in varying cultural contexts.
-I graduated from Smith College with a degree in French and studied at L'Universite de Paris, Sorbonne et Clignancourt through the Smith junior year abroad program.
-I...
+I graduated from Smith College with a degree in French and studied at L'Universite de Paris, Sorbonne et Clignancourt through the Smith junior year abroad...

 Education & Certification